RobertARandolph/AdmiralBumbleBee.com/README.md

 * Run `bundle jekyll serve --livereload`
 * Go to [http://127.0.0.1:4000](http://127.0.0.1:4000) to enjoy the [media-less](#media) website.

+# How do I request a post/topic?

+You may create an [issue](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/issues) with your request.
+This will allow discussion, status updates and references to existing or finished articles.

+# There's a problem, and I don't want to fix it.

+That's cool.
+I dislike the pervasive "It's open source, fix it and submit a PR" mentality which expects consumers to become developers.

+[Create an issue](https://github.com/admiralbumblebee/AdmiralBumbleBee.com/issues) and me or someone else will evaluate and take care of it as necessary.

 # How do I write a post?

 I use a script in the root called `create`.
 Use it as follows: